 Turning to the bibliography, although I understand why it consists almost entirely of articles and books in English, Lauderbaugh’s Historical Dictionary of Ecuador being intended as a reference work for English language students and scholars (not that this disclaimer appears), but some of the general and monographic works in English cited by Lauderbaugh have been superseded by more recent research, the majority of which findings appear in Spanish.
 Therefore, the most critical studies should have been referenced, regardless of language.
 Furthermore, several essential English language works are lacking in Lauderbaugh’s bibliography, including but hardly limited to The Cambridge History of the Native peoples of the Americas, vol. 3, South America (2 parts), edited by Frank Salomon and Stuart B. Schwartz (1999), and the three vol. Guide to Documentary Sources for Andean Studies, 1530–1900, edited by Joanne Pillsbury (2008).

 Lauderbaugh lauds my Bibliografía histórica del Ecuador and my Bibliografía de bibliografías ecuatorianas, 1885–2010, coauthored with Miguel Díaz Cueva (who recently celebrated his one hundred birthday) as “excellent guides to sources,” (p.
-304) for which I thank him, but two pages later, our Bibliografía de bibliografías ecuatorianas appears coauthored by George C.A.
+304) for which I thank him, but two pages later, our Bibliografía de bibliografías ecuatorianas appears as coauthored by George C.A.
 Hart and Miguel Díaz Cueva.
 Not mentioned is that Bibliografía histórica del Ecuador is an online publication.
 Its IP address is: http://www.yachana.org/ecuatorianistas/bibliographies/hamerly/

-To cite just three other examples of incorrect and/or incomplete references, Kenneth J. Andrien is misspelled as Kenneth J. Andriean (p.
-304); Ann P..
-Rowe and Lynn Meisch’s Costumes and History in Highland Ecuador becomes Culture and History in Highland Ecuador (p.
-309); and the publisher of Robert E. Norris’ Guía bibliográfica para el estudio de la historia ecuatoriana is reduced to “Institute of Latin American Studies” (p.
+To cite just four other examples of incorrect and/or incomplete references: (1) the 1981 Research Guide to Andean History is cited incorrectly as Guide to Andean Research, misdated as a 1974 publication, and attributed solely to “John TePaske” (p.
+303), who was its general editor, and not only not its author but not even a contributor thereto except for its two and a half page preface; (2) Kenneth J. Andrien is misspelled “Kenneth J. Andriean” (p.
+304); (3) Ann P. Rowe and Lynn Meisch’s Costumes and History in Highland Ecuador becomes Culture and History in Highland Ecuador (p.
+309); and (4) the publisher of Robert E. Norris’ Guía bibliográfica para el estudio de la historia ecuatoriana is reduced to “Institute of Latin American Studies” (p.
 306).
 Missing is linkage to the University of Texas at Austin.

-These may seem like petty points, but how much time have how many of us have wasted searching for incorrectly and/or incompletely cited publications?
+These may seem like petty points, but how much time have how many of us wasted searching for incorrectly and/or incompletely cited publications?